 Support belts aren’t something you need to be in all day, in fact you shouldn’t be!
-The belt restricts motion in the pelvis which can be helpful, especially during pregnancy when our pelvis is lax from the relaxin.
+The belt restricts motion in the pelvis which can be helpful, especially during pregnancy when our pelvis is wobbly from the hormone relaxin [more on this below].
 However, we also want our pelvis to stay mobile and adaptable.
-Because of this fragile balance, we recommend women wear belts when they are active and doing bending + twisting motions — house work, playing with the kids, stairs, etc. Then, when you’re sitting [working at a desk, watching tv, etc.], sit on an exercise ball to help the pelvis ligaments stay mobile.
-Use the ball — tilt the pelvis forwards + backwards, rock side to side, and practice figure 8’s.
-[Check out :8 WAYS TO USE YOUR EXERCISE BALL]
+Because of this fragile balance, we recommend women wear belts when they are active and doing bending & twisting motions.
+Think house work, playing with the kids, intense exercise, stairs, etc. Then, when you’re sitting [working at a desk, watching tv, etc.], sit on an exercise ball to help the pelvis ligaments stay mobile.
+Use the ball — tilt the pelvis forwards & backwards, rock side to side, and practice figure 8’s.

 Belt Wearing Tips

 - You want the belt to sit a lot lower than you think.
 The belt will be right above the tailbone & track over the true hip and crotch bone in the front.

 - There should be quite a bit of tension.
 It's helpful if you have a partner.

 - We like belts that are less robust//cumbersome because you can get enough tension to hold the pelvis without a lot of material restricting too high or too low.

 Wearing a Belt for Back Pain in Pregnancy

 Pregnancy belts are commonly used to help relief low back pain in pregnancy, but how does it help?